mohtashim-ali/course-project-the-basis/Progress_Report.md

 Kyle

 > Algorithms, design structure and group coordination were my significant additions to The Basis group.
 Core design ideas were based on the work that I creatively and professionally drew out for the team.
 I consistently optimized structures and functions across our entire program and wrote some of my own to aid us in parsing strings into mathematical expressions.
 I designed unique exceptions to object classes to prevent unforeseen errors and wrote Javadocs and tests for every method I created.
 Many slides to describe our CRC cards were completed by me, and I took the initiative to coordinate group meetings and assign tasks and corresponding deadlines to team members.
+In code, some of my major pieces were
+>* Input Processor
+>    * processInput()
+>    * listInput()
+>* ExpressionHandler
+>* Expression
+>* Several tests in CalculatorTest

 Achraf